embeddedartistry/libmemory/README.md

 meson buildresults
 ```

-Then change into that folder and build targets by running:
+And build all targets by running

 ```
-ninja
+ninja -C buildresults
 ```

-At this point, `make` would still work.

-#### Cross-compiling

 Cross-compilation is handled using `meson` cross files.
 Example files are included in the [`build/cross`](build/cross/) folder.
-You can write your own cross files for your specific platform (or open an issue and we can help you).
+You can write your own cross files for your specific processor by defining the toolchain, compilation flags, and linker flags.
+These settings will be used to compile `libc`. (or open an issue and we can help you).

 Cross-compilation must be configured using the meson command when creating the build output folder.
 For example:

 ```
-meson buildresults --cross-file build/cross/gcc/arm/gcc_arm_cortex-m4.txt
+meson buildresults --cross-file build/cross/gcc_arm_cortex-m4.txt
 ```

-Following that, you can run `make` (at the project root) or `ninja` (within the build output directory) to build the project.
+Following that, you can run `make` (at the project root) or `ninja` to build the project.

 Tests will not be cross-compiled.
-They will be built for the native platform.
+They will only be built for the native platform.

+**Full instructions for building the project, using alternate toolchains, and running supporting tooling are documented in [Embedded Artistry's Standardized Meson Build System](https://embeddedartistry.com/fieldatlas/embedded-artistrys-standardized-meson-build-system/) on our website.**

 ### Installation

 If you don't use `meson` for your project, the best method to use this project is to build it separately and copy the headers and library contents into your source tree.